 - Successfully lobbying for the reduction of production taxes on LP recordings by 50%, thereby making them financially accessible to many more consumers.

-- Forging cultural exchanges with the governments of the Soviet Union and the People’s Republic of China that would bring, among others, the Peking Opera, Red Army Chorus, Bolshoi Ballet plus classical music superstars like Mstislav Rostropovich, Emil Gilels, Leonid Kogan and David Oistrakh to France and Europe.
+- Forging cultural exchanges with the governments of the Soviet Union and the People’s Republic of China that would bring, among others, the Peking Opera, Red Army Chorus, Bolshoi Ballet plus classical music superstars like Mstislav Rostropovich, Emil Gilels, Leonid Kogan and David Oistrakh to France and Western Europe.

 - Developing and managing the in-country French careers of leading musical artists in both classical and popular music – luminaries such as Frank Sinatra, Édith Piaf, Charles Trenet, Franck Pourcel, Maurice Chevalier, Yves Montand, Herbert von Karajan, Henryk Szeryng, Boris Christoff, Maria Callas, Witold Małcużyński, Artur Rubinstein, Yehudi Menuhin and André Cluytens, to name just some of the best-known.